-IAG’s Westwood mine: significant growth
+IAG’s Westwood mine: Significant growth

 Peer (NUGT)(GDXJ) Eldorado Gold (EGO) is also facing issues at several of its mines, including its mines in Greece.
 New Gold’s (NGD) capital expenditure requirements for its key project, Rainy River, have crept higher.
-While Kinross Gold (KGC) also initially faced issues at its Tasiast expansion project, work on the project is now going as planned.
+While Kinross Gold (KGC) initially faced issues at its Tasiast expansion project, work on the project is now going as planned.